 Four Proactive Steps to Make Year-End Giving Keep on Giving

 Giving Tuesday is over and it’s time to make your last major fundraising and engagement push of the year.
-While most good donor development teams are planning their final event and/or fundraising appeal of the year, you can be truly exceptional by also planning in advance how you’re going to leverage success from 2016 to make your 2017 impact even bigger!
+While most good donor development teams are planning their final event and/or fundraising appeal of the year, you can be truly exceptional by also planning in advance how you’re going to leverage success to make next year’s impact even bigger!

 - Recording Information